This section may be cited the "Postsecondary Enrollment Options Act."

 (a) A pupil must not audit a course under this section.

-(b) A district shall grant academic credit to a pupil enrolled in a course for secondary credit if the pupil successfully completes the course.
+(b) A district must grant academic credit to a pupil enrolled in a course for secondary credit if the pupil successfully completes the course.
 Seven quarter or four semester college credits equal at least one full year of high school credit.
 Fewer college credits may be prorated.
 A district must also grant academic credit to a pupil enrolled in a course for postsecondary credit if secondary credit is requested by a pupil.
-If no comparable course is offered by the district, the district must, as soon as possible, notify the commissioner, who shall determine the number of credits that shall be granted to a pupil who successfully completes a course.
-If a comparable course is offered by the district, the school board shall grant a comparable number of credits to the pupil.
+If no comparable course is offered by the district, the district must, as soon as possible, notify the commissioner, who must determine the number of credits that must be granted to a pupil who successfully completes a course.
+If a comparable course is offered by the district, the school board must grant a comparable number of credits to the pupil.
 If there is a dispute between the district and the pupil regarding the number of credits granted for a particular course, the pupil may appeal the board's decision to the commissioner.
-The commissioner's decision regarding the number of credits shall be final.
+The commissioner's decision regarding the number of credits is final.

 (d) The secondary credits granted to a pupil must be counted toward the graduation requirements and subject area requirements of the district.
 Evidence of successful completion of each course and secondary credits granted must be included in the pupil's secondary school record.
-A pupil shall provide the school with a copy of the pupil's grade in each course taken for secondary credit under this section.
+A pupil must provide the school with a copy of the pupil's grades in each course taken for secondary credit under this section, including interim or nonfinal grades earned during the academic term.
 Upon the request of a pupil, the pupil's secondary school record must also include evidence of successful completion and credits granted for a course taken for postsecondary credit.
 In either case, the record must indicate that the credits were earned at a postsecondary institution.

 (e) If a pupil enrolls in a postsecondary institution after leaving secondary school, the postsecondary institution must award postsecondary credit for any course successfully completed for secondary credit at that institution.
 Other postsecondary institutions may award, after a pupil leaves secondary school, postsecondary credit for any courses successfully completed under this section.
 An institution may not charge a pupil for the award of credit.